EnergyInnovation/eps-docs/docs/models/us.md

 The U.S. Energy Policy Simulator may be used on this website through your web browser, or the full version may be downloaded to your computer by clicking the button below.
 Note that you will need to go through the steps explained on the [EPS download page](../download) in order to install the required software and make use of the downloadable version of the model.

-<p><a href="https://github.com/EnergyInnovation/eps-us/archive/refs/tags/3.4.8.zip" class="btn">Download the U.S. Energy Policy Simulator</a></p>
+<p><a href="https://github.com/EnergyInnovation/eps-us/archive/refs/tags/4.0.0.zip" class="btn">Download the U.S. Energy Policy Simulator</a></p>

 ## Acknowledgement of Contributors and Reviewers
 We would like to acknowledge the following people who made the Energy Policy Solutions project possible.

-### Core Team
+### Core Development Team

-* Jeffrey Rissman, Energy Innovation LLC - technical lead, model developer, documentation and video author, policy guide author, input data collection
+* Jeffrey Rissman, Energy Innovation LLC
-* Robbie Orvis, Energy Innovation LLC - data analysis and visualization, QA testing, policy guide author, input data collection
+* Robbie Orvis, Energy Innovation LLC
-* Megan Mahajan, Energy Innovation LLC - data analysis and visualization, QA testing, input data collection
+* Megan Mahajan, Energy Innovation LLC
-* Todd Fincannon, Energy Innovation LLC - full stack developer
+* Todd Fincannon, Energy Innovation LLC
-* Olivia Ashmoore, Energy Innovation LLC - input data collection
+* Olivia Ashmoore, Energy Innovation LLC
-* Sonia Aggarwal, Energy Innovation LLC - high-level guidance, policy guide author
-* Silvio Marcacci, Energy Innovation LLC - communications
-* Hal Harvey, Energy Innovation LLC - high-level guidance
+* Anand Gopal, Energy Innovation LLC

 ### Reviewers